๐ŸŒฐ Ohio Eviction Notice Laws

 โฐ 3 Days

 The 3-day notice is Ohio’s standard notice for non-payment of rent.
-Under Ohio Revised Code ยง 1923.04, this notice demands that the tenant vacate the premises within three days.
-Unlike some states, Ohio’s 3-day notice is typically an unconditional notice to leave โ€” it does not necessarily give the tenant the option to pay and stay, though many landlords still accept payment if offered before filing.
+Under ORC ยง 1923.04, this notice demands that the tenant vacate the premises within three days.
+Ohio’s 3-day notice is typically an unconditional notice to leave โ€” it does not necessarily give the tenant the option to pay and stay, though many landlords still accept payment if offered before filing.

 • โœ… Must be in writing

-• โœ… Must demand that tenant leave the premises within 3 days
+• โœ… Must demand tenant leave the premises within 3 days

 • โœ… Must be properly served on the tenant